 - Jeremy Shaw & Maree Marcus

 I first saw my husband Jeff Budd when both of us won scholarships and we were having our pictures taken with other winners for The Jewish Advocate.
 At that time, neither one of new the other existed except for the picture.

 We actually met once we got to camp.
-We were in youngerand the whole was invited to the social that evening.
+We were in younger Kfirim and the whole Aydah was invited to the Arayot social that evening.
 (Not sure now, but then socials were THE thing).
 He asked me to dance.

-I went to hisin ’81 and went to camp for all summers between 1981-1984 and we were in together-1984.
+I went to his bar mitzvah in ’81 and went to camp for all summers between 1981-1984 and we were in Kerem together-1984.
 We were good friends through high school and college where it became more serious.
 We both graduated in 1990 and were married in ’92.
 In some way or another we have been dancing together ever since.

 Our girls, Amanda (K’12) and Julie (K’16) are past and current staff members.

 Ellen and I met at Yavneh in 1988 when we were 12 and 13 years old.
 The funny thing is that my parents, Margie and Stanley Berkowitz, also met at Yavneh when they were 13 years old so the concept of a Yavneh zoog getting married wasn’t a totally foreign thing to me.
 It was to Ellen, but eventually she saw the light!
 Our fondest memories of Yavneh are having 4 hour a night phone conversations during the school year and waiting all year in anticipation of coming back to camp where we could be together.
 Ellen and I continued our long distance relationship through college and married in 1998.
 We now have three children, one who is a current camper (Noah K’19) and two (Jesse and Sydney) that hopefully will join in a summer soon.
 We will always be in love with Yavneh.